-- During the year, we continued to actively participate in Te Oneroa-a-Tōhē Board / 90 Mile Beach, a co-governance board (Te Hiku Iwi with Far North District Council and Northland Regional Council), established via Treaty Settlement to develop a Beach Management Plan. - Council is currently working with Te Rūnanga Ā lwi Ō Ngāpuhi in drafting and implementing a Mana Whakahono-ā-Rohe Memorandum set out in the Resource Management Act. - Council has over the course of 2022 made dramatic steps by engaging at hapū level to form working groups on a number of council projects.
+- During the year, we continued to actively participate in Te Oneroa-a-Tōhē Board / 90 Mile Beach, a co-governance board (Te Hiku Iwi with Far North District Council and Northland Regional Council), established via Treaty Settlement to develop a Beach Management Plan. - Council has over the course of 2022 made dramatic steps by engaging at hapū level to form working groups on a number of council projects.
 This has proved extremely successful in providing a mana whenua perspective on a number of significant factors in the planning and implementation process that have previously not been given due regard. - Council's Te Hono Department whose role is to build internal capabilities and enhance mana whenua relationships, has supported the organisation to ensure timely and appropriate Māori participation in Council decisions and programmes of work.
 Te Hono is currently working on a number of Māori focussed internal policies and frameworks to enhance operational staffs' capacity to engage more effectively with mana whenua partners and communities.